Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-api-key.md

 - The `Tenant Id` for a Tenant you have previously created.

 # Create a new Tenant API Key
-Using the `Management Bearer Token` we can create a new Tenant API Key.
+Using the `Access Token` we can create a new Tenant API Key.

 #### Request
-Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.
+Replace the `{access-token}` placeholder value with the `Access Token` value.

 Replace the `{tenantId}` placeholder value with the Tenant `id` for the Tenant you want to create the API Key for.